Chirality-Induced Orbital Selectivity through Linear-Orbital Coupling: Differences from previous CIOS studies

 In the strong-coupling regime ($\beta = \beta_{\rm DNA}$), even if the OAM energy term $\hbar\omega(c^\dagger c+d^\dagger d)$ is disregarded, transitions between OAM states can occur.
 However, when the OAM states are fully degenerate, the kinetic energy along $z$ may not increase during OAM transitions.
 In this case, the electron is expected to be almost completely reflected by the potential barrier when its initial kinetic energy, ${\rm KE}_0 = 1\,{\rm eV}$, is lower than the barrier height $V_0$.
-This prediction is consistent with the simulated results in Fig.~S6(b), where omitting $\hbar\omega(c^\dagger c+d^\dagger d)$ leads to negligible transmission probabilities for $V_0 > 1\,{\rm eV}$, resulting in $\Delta T \approx 0$.
+This prediction is consistent with the simulated results in Fig.~\ref{figS7}(b), where omitting $\hbar\omega(c^\dagger c+d^\dagger d)$ leads to negligible transmission probabilities for $V_0 > 1\,{\rm eV}$, resulting in $\Delta T \approx 0$.
 This is in contrast to the full model results shown in Fig.~3(a) of the main text, where significant $\Delta T$ is observed for $V_0 > 1\,{\rm eV}$.

-{\em Choice of parameters --} Another significant difference between our work and that reported in Refs.~[17,30] is that our model is fully determined, without any free parameters, once the geometry of the 3D chiral potential is fixed, whereas tight-binding models typically involve a range of free parameters.
+{\em Choice of parameters --} Another significant difference between our work and that reported in Refs.~\cite{GerstenJCP2013,LiuNM2021} is that, once the effective three-dimensional potential is specified, the continuum model can be simulated without introducing an additional tight-binding parameterization of hopping amplitudes or onsite orbital energies.
+The transport behavior is then determined by the geometric, confinement, barrier, and disorder parameters used to define the effective scattering problem.

 {\em Electronic dephasing noise --} Our continuous-variable 3D model does not require any electronic dephasing to observe the CIOS effects present in our work.
 In contrast, tight-binding models often require dephasing noise to observe CIOS/CISS effects.